All eyes are on whether the U.S. dollar, which has become the strongest currency in the U.S., will maintain its strength

 - Mexico Economic Activity Index

-In the U.S. currency market yesterday, the U.S. dollar rose against the yen despite the fact that the U.S. Leading Economic Index for September, released yesterday, came in at -0.5%—down from -0.2% the previous month—and missed market expectations.The USD/JPY pair rose from 149.086 to 150.880.
+In the U.S. currency market yesterday, the U.S. dollar rose against the yen despite the fact that the U.S. September Leading Economic Index, released yesterday, came in at -0.5%—down from the previous month’s -0.2%—and fell short of market expectations.The USD/JPY pair rose from 149.086 to 150.880.
 A band walk along the +2σ line of the hourly Bollinger Bands was observed.
-On the 4-hour chart, the RSI has risen to 70, and on the daily chart, the 200 EMA is acting as support, driving a strong upward trend.
+On the 4-hour chart, the RSI has risen to 70, and on the daily chart, the price is rising strongly with the 200 EMA acting as support.

-Despite the fact that Germany’s September producer price index, released yesterday, worsened year-over-year from -0.8% in the previous month to -1.4%, the euro rose against the yen.The euro/yen pair rose from 161.996 to 163.451, breaking through the upper resistance zone of the 200-period simple moving average (SMA) on the hourly chart.
-On the 4-hour chart, the price has extended to the +2σ level of the Bollinger Bands, while on the daily chart, the 20-period moving average (MA) is emerging as a support line.
+European currencies saw the euro rise against the yen, despite the fact that Germany’s September Producer Price Index, released yesterday, worsened to -1.4% year-over-year from the previous month’s -0.8%.The euro/yen pair rose from 161.996 to 163.451, breaking through the upper resistance zone marked by the 200-period simple moving average (SMA) on the hourly chart.
+On the 4-hour chart, the price has extended to the +2σ level of the Bollinger Bands, while on the daily chart, the 20-period moving average (MA) is emerging as a support level.